 Our rangers and other land management staff work with Aboriginal people to protect human life, community assets, sacred sites and the biodiversity of more than 417,000 square kilometres of Aboriginal land from the devastating effects of these wildfires.

-They combine the traditional owners’ age-old knowledge of fire with cutting edge fire management techniques and equipment, working with fire agencies, neighbours, Territory and local government and other bodies to protect our region.
+They combine the traditional owners’ age-old knowledge of fire with current fire management techniques and equipment, working with fire agencies, neighbours, Territory and local government and other bodies.

 Our fire management program creates benefits that go beyond fuel reduction and the resulting fire mitigation.
 It gives traditional owners continued access to remote areas so they can maintain their cultural and spiritual obligations to their country.
 For example, aerial prescribed burning is an opportunity for elders to visit remote cultural sites and teach younger family members about these places, critical for their sustained observance and thus protection.

 In inaccessible parts of Central Australia, such as the Tanami and Simpson deserts and the Petermann Range region, we burn an ever-changing mosaic of small areas during the cooler months.
 Over time, this pattern of controlled burning decreases the size and frequency of much hotter and more damaging spring and summer fires and protects biodiversity.
 It allows selected patches of vegetation to reach an age where species can shelter, while recently burnt patches experience fresh growth to feed the animals.
-Practised in the open savannah country, it’s reducing carbon emissions and earning at least one traditional owner group leading the work carbon credits, income from which is reinvested in further land management measures.
+Practised in the open savannah country, it’s reducing carbon emissions and earning carbon credits.

 In more populated areas, our rangers maintain linear firebreaks along tenure boundaries.
 This aims to prevent bushfires from jumping the boundaries while allowing the rangers to burn patches of Aboriginal land within.
 Yet there are approximately 14,000 kilometres of Aboriginal land trust boundaries with other forms of land tenure in the CLC region, making it impossible to burn fire breaks around all Aboriginal land.

 Central Australia is vast and funding for fire management is spread thinly.
-Our work, such as creating firebreaks, assists fire authorities with fire mitigation, however we are not a firefighting agency and do not lead suppression operations.
+Our work assists fire authorities with fire mitigation, however we are not a firefighting agency and do not lead fire suppression operations.

 MANAGING FERAL ANIMALS

-Tens of thousands of feral camels are destroying native vegetation, water sources, sacred sites and infrastructure in the desert.
+The most widespread of the feral plant eaters in central Australia are camels.
+Tens of thousands of them are destroying native vegetation, water sources, sacred sites and infrastructure in the desert.
 Precise numbers are elusive as the last camel survey was in 2013.
-However, there is no doubt that camels remain a major threat to the biodiversity of Aboriginal land and livelihoods, especially in our region’s west, southwest and southeast.
+However, there is no doubt that camels remain a major threat to the biodiversity of Aboriginal land and livelihoods, especially in our region’s west, southwest and southeast

 Traditional landowners are increasingly concerned about feral camel impacts on water holes, springs and soakages, the decline of important bush food and medicine plants, the threat camels pose to native animals competing for precious surface water, erosion and damage to water and other infrastructure in and around communities and outstations.

-While Aboriginal people hunt camels for meat, they don’t like to see them culled and left to waste.
-Many believe that feral animals have earned a right to live on their country through their long association with it, that it’s natural for all animals to share their land.
+While Aboriginal people hunt camels for meat, they do not like to see them culled and left to waste.
+Many believe that feral animals have earned a right to live on and share their country through their long association with it.

 We honour this perspective by raising their awareness of the impacts feral animals have on the country and its native plants and animals.
 And we facilitate community decision making about camel management, including harvesting licenses.
 We are building the capacity of our rangers and other community members to participate in camel population monitoring and control.
 This approach is making informed consent for culling increasingly possible.